aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 });
 ```

-Add corresponding routes for this Virtual Router
+Add corresponding routes for this Virtual Router. `targetPort` is the port that you will direct your traffic to and `matchPort` is the port number of inbound traffic you want to match.
 ```ts
 multiListenerRouter.addRoute('multi-route-1', {
   routeSpec: appmesh.RouteSpec.http({